 Men and women react to addictive substances somewhat differently.
 The differences directly link to the gender difference.
-Men and women are biologically different, so some substances will be more intense to one while less so.
-Additionally, some addictions are more prevalent to one gender over the other.
+Men and women are biologically different, so some substances will be more intense to one another while less so.
+Additionally, some addictions are more prevalent in one gender over the other.

 To clarify, individuals of the same sex will experience different substances based on several factors, but men and women specifically will face other influences.
 Gender and addiction play off one another more than many would have ever assumed.
 Throughout the years, studies and data analyzed show us the differences, which can help tailor treatment to the individual.

 Substance abuse among gender varies for several reasons.
 There is no explicit answer stating that one gender is significantly more dependent than the other.
 Information collected in 2011 by the National Survey on Drug Use and Health found that men are more likely to face substance abuse after turning 18 while women are more likely to face substance abuse between the ages of 12 to 17.

 The survey data showed that women in the 12 to 17 age group were admitted to emergency services primarily for alcohol abuse while men are more likely to be admitted for marijuana abuse.
 The number of women using addictive substances raises among women once they turn 65.